5stackgg/docs/servers/steam-relay.md

 # Steam Datagram Relay (SDR)

-The Steam Datagram Relay (SDR) is Valve's virtual private gaming network for CS2 servers.
+The Steam Datagram Relay (SDR) is Valve's virtual private gaming network for Counter-Strike servers.
 When enabled in 5Stack, your game server traffic is routed through Valve's dedicated gaming backbone, providing access to their global network of relays for optimal connectivity.

 ## Game Server Nodes